AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 4. Right click on `DactsqlTest.java` -> run as JUnit test.

-If you followed the steps above the test should pass successfully.
+If you followed these steps, the test should pass successfully.

 ![Create JUnit Tests](./assets/images/createJunit.gif)